zeljkomarinkovic/angularjs-to-react-migration/README.md

 #### npm
 [npm](https://github.com/npm/cli) - a JavaScript package manager

+npm is the world's largest software registry.
+Open source developers from every continent use npm to share and borrow packages, and many organizations use npm to manage private development as well.

+npm consists of three distinct components:

+-   the website
+-   the Command Line Interface (CLI)
+-   the registry

+Use the [_website_](https://npmjs.com/) to discover packages, set up profiles, and manage other aspects of your npm experience.
+For example, you can set up [organizations](https://www.npmjs.com/features) to manage access to public or private packages.

+The [_CLI_](https://docs.npmjs.com/cli/npm) runs from a terminal, and is how most developers interact with npm.

+The [_registry_](https://docs.npmjs.com/misc/registry) is a large public database of JavaScript software and the meta-information surrounding it.

 Npm is shipped with Node.js, so no extra steps is needed.
 Besides downloading the [Node.js installer](https://nodejs.org/en/download/) for your OS, it has become common practice to use CLI tools for managing software versions.

 ---

 #### Yarn
 [Yarn](https://github.com/yarnpkg/berry) - Yarn is a modern package manager split into various packages.

+Yarn is a package manager for your code.
+It allows you to use and share code with other developers from around the world.
+Yarn does this quickly, securely, and reliably so you don't ever have to worry.

+Yarn allows you to use other developers' solutions to different problems, making it easier for you to develop your software.
+If you have problems, you can report issues or contribute back on [GitHub](https://github.com/yarnpkg/berry), and when the problem is fixed, you can use Yarn to keep it all up to date.

+Code is shared through something called a **package**.
+A package contains all the code being shared as well as a `package.json` file (called a **manifest**) which describes the package.

 You can Yarn in different ways, e.g., as an npm package or via Corepack.
 [Corepack](https://nodejs.org/api/corepack.html) was created by the folks of Yarn Berry.
 The initiative was originally named [package manager manager (pmm)](https://github.com/nodejs/TSC/issues/904) 🤯and [merged with Node](https://github.com/nodejs/node/pull/35398) in LTS v16.